 This place sounds amazing.
 I have to go and get me some of that condensed milk infused french toast.
 Nothing beats the gigantic infusion of sugar on a Saturday.
 Something to help me keep up with the incessant energy of my 3 year old daughter.

 My impression of this restaurant is that it is a place where one can take three daily meals, plus any number of morning or afternoon snacks inbetween.
 This is a rare kind of eatery.
+I liked most the big cup of black coffee (slide 10), inviting to drink it as an accompaniment to a cigar.

 Yes!
 Kopitiams in Malaysia and Singapore are indeed places where people have all 3 meals.
 This place is authentic!